Is there a Floquet Lindbladian?

-If the answer is negative and no Floquet Lindbladian exists, it is instructive to quantify the distance from Markovianity for the non-Lindbladian generator $\mathcal{S}_{\{\mathbf{x}\}}$, by picking the branch giving the minimal distance.
-For this purpose, we compute two different measures for non-Markovianity proposed by Wolf \emph{et al.} \cite{WolfEtAl08} and Rivas \emph{et al.}~\cite{RivasEtAl10}, respectively.
-The first measure is based on adding a noise term $-\mu\mathcal{N}$ of strength $\mu$ to the generator and noting the minimal strength $\mu_\text{min}$ required to make it Lindbladian.
-Here $\mathcal{N}$ is the generator of the depolarizing map $\exp(T\mu \mathcal{N})\rho = e^{-\mu T} \rho + [1 - e^{-\mu T}] \frac{\mathbb{1}}{N}$ \cite{WolfEtAl08}.
-The second measure quantifies the violation of positivity of the Choi image \cite{Choi75,Jamiolkowski72,Holevo2012} of the generated map \cite{SM,RivasEtAl10}.
-Interestingly, we find that for our model system both measures agree: within the numerical accuracy the second measure is always found to be equal to $\mu_\text{min}/2$.
+If the result of one of the two tests is negative and therefore no Floquet Lindbladian exists, it is instructive to quantify the distance from Markovianity by introducing some measure and then picking the branch $\mathcal{S}_{\{\mathbf{x}\}}$ giving rise to the minimal value of the measure.
+For this purpose, we compute two different measures for non-Markovianity proposed by Wolf \emph{et al.}~\cite{WolfEtAl08} and Rivas \emph{et al.}~\cite{RivasEtAl10}.
+The first measure is based on adding a noise term $-\chi\mathcal{N}$ of strength $\chi$ to the generator and noting the minimal strength $\mu = \chi_\text{min}$ required to make it Lindbladian [so that it fulfills conditions (i) and (ii)].
+Here $\mathcal{N}$ is the generator of the depolarizing map $\exp(T\chi \mathcal{N})\rho = \mathrm{e}^{-\chi T} \rho + [1 - \mathrm{e}^{-\chi T}] \frac{\mathbb{1}}{N}$ \cite{WolfEtAl08, SM}.
+The second measure quantifies the violation of positivity of the Choi representation \cite{Choi75,Jamiolkowski72,Holevo2012} of the generated map \cite{SM,RivasEtAl10}.
+Interestingly, we find that for our model system both measures agree: within the numerical accuracy the second measure is always found to be equal to $\mu/2$.